 The box was very beautiful too.
 It is a turquoise box with a white lid that has shiny, silver stars that catch the light and change colour.
 At the top of the lid it says “The Birthday Edit” and “Look Fantastic” written in silver and turquoise respectively.
 It looks special and it feels special.
 Look Fantastic definitely hit the birthday theme with this design.

-This month’s quote inside the box, under the lid, was “A whore year more beautiful”.
+This month’s quote inside the box, under the lid, was “A whole year more beautiful”.
 A very lovely quote that fits the theme like a glove.

 This month the box contained 8 products (1 more than usual) and the two monthly magazines that always accompany this box, a small Beauty magazine and a travel size, full version of ELLE magazine.
 Good value for money as always.